 - 9. Report of the Economic and Social Council. - 10.
-Implementation of the Declaration of Commitment on HIV/AIDS and the political declarations on HIV/AIDS. - 11.
-Sport for development and peace: building a peaceful and better world through sport and the Olympic ideal. - 12.
-Improving global road safety. - 13.
-2001-2010: Decade to Roll Back Malaria in Developing Countries, Particularly in Africa. - 14.
-Integrated and coordinated implementation of and follow-up to the outcomes of the major United Nations conferences and summits in the economic, social and related fields. - 15.
-Culture of peace. - 16.
-Information and communications technologies for sustainable development. - 17.
-Macroeconomic policy questions: - (a) International trade and development; - (b) International financial system and development; - (c) External debt sustainability and development; - (d) Commodities;
+Return or restitution of cultural property to the countries of origin. - 11.
+Implementation of the Declaration of Commitment on HIV/AIDS and the political declarations on HIV/AIDS. - 12.
+Sport for development and peace: building a peaceful and better world through sport and the Olympic ideal. - 13.
+Improving global road safety. - 14.
+2001-2010: Decade to Roll Back Malaria in Developing Countries, Particularly in Africa. - 15.
+Integrated and coordinated implementation of and follow-up to the outcomes of the major United Nations conferences and summits in the economic, social and related fields. - 16.
+Culture of peace. - 17.
+Information and communications technologies for sustainable development.

-10 In accordance with rule 30 of the rules of procedure, the General Assembly will hold these elections for its seventy-fifth session at least three months before the opening of that session.
+11 In accordance with rule 30 of the rules of procedure, the General Assembly will hold these elections for its seventy-seventh session at least three months before the opening of that session.